-This is important, because presentation software is at the heart of business sales, management, and development.
-The need to share ideas, concepts, working practices, and workflows can be an essential part of a department, and the ability to present these in a simple and understandable way is essential.
+Presentation software runs at the heart of business sales, management, and development, so it's important to ensure you have the best presentation software for your needs.
+This is especially when looking to share ideas, concepts, and workflows, and the ability to present these in a simple and understandable way is essential.

 The best office software in the world is: Microsoft 365

 There are many different office software suites out there, but Microsoft Office remains the original and best, offering an unsurpassed range of features and functionality that rivals just can't match.

 Even better, Microsoft 365 - previously branded as Office 365 - is a cloud-based solution which means you can use it on any computer, mobile device, or smartphone, without having to worry about compatibility.
 All your files are saved in the cloud and synced between devices, so you can begin work on a document at home or in the office, then continue working on it on the go.

 For most people, Microsoft's PowerPoint remains the original and best of all the presentation software platforms out there.
 While other companies have managed to catch up and offer rival products worthy of consideration, the fact is that PowerPoint's familiar interface and ubiquitous availability means it remains a favorite for the majority of people.

 On the one hand, it's long been a staple of the hugely popular Microsoft Office suite, meaning that for most users this is going to be the first - and last - presentation software they are going to need to use.